 4. Craigleith Park Shipwreck

-In the year 1872, the steamer Mary Ward used to carry salt, passengers, and oil from the place known as Sarnia to Collingwood; after a mishappening by the captain, in which around eight lives were lost, this facility was stopped by the higher authorities.
+In 1872, the steamer Mary Ward used to carry salt, passengers, and oil from Sarnia to Collingwood; after a captain’s mishap, in which around eight lives were lost, the higher authorities stopped this facility.

 5. Final Note